comoser/comoser/README.md

 <h2 align="center">👐 Latest open source creations</h2>

+### intelli-mate
+Supercharge your workplace productivity with collaboration enabled AI.
+Data is fully secured.
+The missing AI workplace tool for all enterprise needs.
+Discover all about this amazing product over at the [official github project](https://github.com/xgeekshq/intelli-mate)

 ### Surfs Up for [raycast](https://www.raycast.com/)
 This one is for all the water sports lovers.
 A raycast extension to search the weather and the ocean conditions in your favorite surfing spots!